vitejs/vite/docs/plugins/index.md

 ## Community Plugins

-> Submit a PR to add yours.
+Check out [awesome-vite](https://github.com/vitejs/awesome-vite) - you can also submit a PR to list your plugins there.